aspittel/ga-react-tutorial/README.md

 * Also open the `REACT.html` file in another tab in your text editor.
 * This file has HTML and CSS code that we will be translating to React code.
 If you have extra time, feel free to play around with the styling and layout.

-# Project: Recreating a Facebook Status Widget in React
+# Project: Recreating the Facebook Status Widget in React
 ## React Components
 If you open up the REACT.html file included in the repository you downloaded from GitHub, you will see a Hello World React component written in the file to start out.
 ```javascript